christophevg/pi7/README.md

 ## Install && Run

 For educational simplicity, all components are hosted within the same application.
-All communication is done synchronously, again for educational simplicity.
-So 6 workers are required.
+When run locally, you need to instantiate two workers, to allow the app to talk to itself.

 ```bash
 $ git clone https://github.com/christophevg/pi7